BarathEswerN/Find-Political-Donors/README.md

 Compiling and running the program:

-The compiltion and run command have been embedded in run.sh file given in the root path.
+The compilation and run command have been embedded in run.sh file given in the root path.

     Compilation: Javac ./src/*.java

     Running Program : Java -cp ./src PoliticalDonors <input-file> <output-file1> <output-file2>